 - (B) A state administrative law judge shall not allow family, social, political or other relationships to influence the judge's judicial conduct or judgment. - (C) A state administrative law judge shall not lend the prestige of judicial office to advance the private interests of the judge or others; nor shall a state administrative law judge convey or permit others to convey the impression that they are in a special position to influence the judge.
-A state administrative law judge shall not testify voluntarily as a character witness.
+A state administrative law A judge shall not testify voluntarily as a character witness in a judicial, administrative, or other adjudicatory proceeding or otherwise vouch for the character of a person in a legal proceeding, except when duly summoned.